DaveatCor/Java-Masterclass-2025--130-Hours-of-Expert-Lessons/README.md

     1. Continued code practice
     2. An Abstract class doesn't have to implement abstract methods
     3. Why use an abstract class?

 154. Abstract Class Challenge (Part 1): Building a Storefront & Product Hierarchy
     1. Abstract Class Challenge

+155. Abstract Class Challenge (Part 2): Finalizing the Store & Order System
+    1. Abstract Class Challenge Continued

+156. Interfaces (Part 1): Harnessing Contracts & Polymorphic Behavior in Java
+    1. Interface vs. Abstract class
+    2. Declaring an interface
+    3. Using an interface
+    4. A class can use extends and implements in same declaration
+    5. The abstract modifier is implied on an interface
+    6. All members on an interface are implicitly public
+    7.